NeuroDesk/neurodesk.github.io/content/en/docs/Advanced/add_tool.md

 Terminal=true # or false
 ```

 The important part here is the value of `Exec`.
-If the tool is in the form of a singularity image, you should the following command:
+If the tool is in the form of a singularity image, you should run the following command:
 ```shell
 bash /usr/share/fetch_and_run.sh [[tool-name]] [[0.0.0]] [[YYYYMMDD]] [[cmd]] [[args]]
 ```